 - children, young people and families understand asthma, asthma first aid, how asthma medications work and when to use them

 - families manage wheezing in the first years of life

 - primary school aged children with symptom recognition and increasing independence

 - teenagers self-manage support and device options.

-To book an appointment or make a referral, contact Community Health Intake on 02 5124 9977 between 8am and 5pm, Monday to Friday and 8am to 3.30pm on Wednesday.
+To book an appointment or make a referral, contact Central Health Intake on 02 5124 9977 between 8am and 5pm, Monday to Friday and 8am to 3.30pm on Wednesday.
 You can self-refer for this service.
 Please ensure you bring any medication or devices you use to your appointment, as well as your Asthma Action Plan if you have one.